PopovEvgeniy/sdcopy/readme.txt

 License

-This software is distributed under GNU GENERAL PUBLIC LICENSE (Version 2 or later) terms.
+This software is distributed under the GNU GENERAL PUBLIC LICENSE (version 2 or later) terms.

 Program usage